GrayBishop/code-refactor-octo/README.md

 # code-refactor-octo
-Refactoring a completed size for accessibility
+Refactoring a completed site for accessibility